aridjayarecipes/cutesrecipes.web.app/content/post/1740-simple-way-to-prepare-ultimate-carrot-and-pumpkin-creamy-soup.md

 1. Get  Sprinkle of salt

-This creamy Vegan Pumpkin &amp; Carrot Soup is the perfect comforting and quick fall-winter dinner.
+This creamy Vegan Pumpkin & Carrot Soup is the perfect comforting and quick fall-winter dinner.
 Season with all the spices (turmeric, curry, paprika, salt, grpund pepper and ginger), then add water.
-Before you jump to Carrot and Pumpkin Creamy Soup recipe, you may want to read this short interesting healthy tips about Choosing Fast Food That&#39;s Good For You.
+Before you jump to Carrot and Pumpkin Creamy Soup recipe, you may want to read this short interesting healthy tips about Choosing Fast Food That's Good For You.
 Almost every "get healthy" and "weight loss" posting you study will tell you to skip the drive through and make all of your meals yourself.

 <!--inarticleads2-->